0x1eef/bones/README.md

 #### Configuration

 After installation is complete the bones environment should be setup.
-That involves the creation of the _bones user and group, as well as the creation of /home/_bones.
-A user should also be added to the _bones group.
+That involves the creation of the '\_bones' user and group, as well as the creation of /home/\_bones.
+A user should also be added to the '\_bones' group.
 The process is mostly automated:

 ```sh
 doas -u root -- bones setup